Route Description

 Settlements, including the classic seaside town of Felixstowe offer frequent service stops with the Trail spur directed to Landguard Point’s Fort and tearooms.

-This 21 mile (34km) section of the coast path offers a contrast of shady trees, dunes and beaches with lively seaside towns, entertainment and maritime heritage.
+This 24-mile (39km) section of the coast path offers a contrast of dunes and beaches with lively seaside towns, nostalgic coastal entertainment, World War II history and maritime heritage.

 Sea Palling to Weybourne, Norfolk